Best pasta makers, machines and gadgets

 Discover our top picks of the best pasta makers and machines, as well as drying racks and other pasta making accessories you’ll need to cook your own fresh pasta from scratch

 Making your own pasta is incredibly rewarding.
 It’s a hands-on task that takes a bit of time and effort, but with delicious fresh pasta to eat at the end, you really do reap the rewards.

 There are plenty of gadgets and accessories out there to help you achieve those sleek lasagne sheets, ribbons of fettuccine and nests of tagliolini.
 In our pasta maker review, we’ve tested some of the best to help you choose where to start.

-Pasta makers will roll your pasta dough into long sheets suitable for layering straight into a lasagne or cutting into fettuccini and tagliolini for pairing with your favourite sauce.
-The have different settings, usually six, which will roll thinner and thinner pasta with every gear.
+Pasta makers will roll your pasta dough into long sheets suitable for layering straight into a lasagne or cutting into fettuccini and tagliolini to pair with your favourite sauce.
+They have different settings, usually six, for rolling thinner and thinner pasta with every gear.

-If ravioli is on the menu, we've included some simple pasta stamps for shaping and sealing ravioli; a perfect activity for kids to get involved with.
+If ravioli is on the menu, we’ve also included some simple pasta stamps for shaping and sealing ravioli – a perfect activity for getting kids involved.

 - Easy to use

 Classic in style with its chrome steel finish, this Marcato looks exactly how you would expect an Italian pasta machine to look.
 It’s sturdily built, weighty to lift but that's exactly what you want for handling thinly rolled pasta.
 Once clamped on the edge of the counter top it didn’t move at all.